Brandon Hunter's Fishing Report

 I would love the opportunity to share a day with you in my Ranger Z520L or in your own boat to get your electronics dialed in.
 I am here to help you and to help you become a better angler and to give you confidence in your equipment.

 Follow me on Facebook and Instagram @brandonhunterfishing and @bhunterfishing for anything fishing.
-I’ll also be more involved on YouTube this year with tips and techniques.
-Make sure your following along and subscribe to my channel BrandonHunterFishing.
+Make sure your following along and subscribe to my YouTube Channel BrandonHunterFishing.
 Please visit brandonhunterfishing.com and shoot me an email to book your next trip.
 See you on the water!